Parabolic automorphisms of hyperkahler manifolds: Introduction

 Concerning the existence of parabolic automorphisms in the presence of Beauville-Bogomolov isotropic nef line bundles, the role of $(-2)$-curves on a K3 surface is played in higher dimension by MBM classes (see \cite{AV-MBM} for their definition and properties).
-If the Neron-Severi lattice of $M$ is of rank at least three, represents zero and contains no MBM classes, then the automorphism group of $M$ is a lattice, as follows from the global Torelli theorem.
-Since any lattice in $SO(\NS(M))$ contains a parabolic element, this implies the existence of a parabolic automorphism.
+If the Neron-Severi lattice of $M$ is of rank at least three and contains no MBM classes, then the automorphism group of $M$ is a lattice (``a lattice'' means in this context ``a discrete subgroup of finite covolume in $SO(\NS(M))$''), as follows from the global Torelli theorem.
+When $\NS(M)$ represents zero, any lattice in $SO(\NS(M))$ contains a parabolic element; this implies the existence of a parabolic automorphism.

-To construct the maximal holonomy hyperk\"ahler (that is, ISH) manifolds with no MBM classes, we recall from \cite{AV-orbits} that the MBM classes have bounded square: $0>q(z)>-N$.
-Therefore to exhibit a lattice with a parabolic automorphism it is sufficient to find one representing zero and not representing numbers between zero and $-N$.
+To construct maximal holonomy hyperk\"ahler manifolds with no MBM classes, we recall from \cite[Corollary 1.4]{AV-orbits} that the MBM classes have bounded square: $0>q(z)>-N$, where $N$ depends only on the deformation class of $M$.
+Therefore to exhibit a lattice with a parabolic automorphism we construct one representing zero and not representing numbers between zero and $-N$.
 A primitive embedding of such a lattice into $H^2(M, \Z)$ gives a deformation of $M$ with exactly this Neron-Severi lattice.

 Such a construction has been first carried out in \cite{_AV:automorphisms_}, for loxodromic as well as parabolic automorphisms.
 We give a particularly simple parabolic version of these results in section \ref{mbm-auto}: we observe that the absence of MBM classes orthogonal to $L$, rather than the total absence, suffices to produce parabolic automorphisms.
-This substantially simplifies the construction (see also \cite{Mats-subgr}).
+This substantially simplifies the construction (see also \cite{Mats-subgr} for another version of the argument).

+As indicated to us by the referee, a further study of dynamics of groups containing parabolic automorphisms of surfaces preserving distinct fibrations is carried out in \cite{CD}.
+It would be interesting to see whether it generalizes to hyperk\"ahler case.